 Trauma Therapy Services

-Our Arizona treatment center uses evidence-based practices to help our
+Our inpatient treatment center in Arizona uses evidence-based practices

 Somatic Experience Therapy – This is an evidence-based treatment for addiction that aims to